Tom Flacco: Towson

-2018

 His first season as a starter in college came in 2018, with the Towson Tigers.
 He was Towson's starting quarterback in all 12 games.
-He finished in the top-25 in several FCS categories, they included: finishing 3rd in total offense, 5th in passing yards, 12th in passing yards per game, 6th in passing touchdowns, 10th in completions per game, and 22nd in completion percentage.
-He was named CAA Offensive Player of the Week thrice, FCS Offensive Player of the Week once, and FCS Honorable Mention Player of the Week twice.
+He finished in the top-25 in several Football Championship Subdivision (FCS) categories, they included: finishing 3rd in total offense, 5th in passing yards, 12th in passing yards per game, 6th in passing touchdowns, 10th in completions per game, and 22nd in completion percentage.
+He was named Coastal Athletic Association (CAA) Offensive Player of the Week thrice, FCS Offensive Player of the Week once, and FCS Honorable Mention Player of the Week twice.
 He tied the Towson single season record with 28 passing touchdowns.
 He also was Towson's leader in rushing with 742 yards.
 Flacco had over 10 completions, 125 passing yards and more than one passing touchdown in every game.
 Flacco finished fifth for the Walter Payton Award and was named HERO Sports Third Team honors.
 Other honors include being named CAA Offensive Player of the Year and ECAC Offensive Player of the Year.
 Tom was also named All-CAA First Team.

-2019 (football)

 His final season was in 2019.
 He finished 13th in voting for the Walter Payton award, being the first Towson player to ever be a finalist two separate seasons.
 In only two seasons with Towson, he was third in their history for passing touchdowns with 50.
 On October 19, he threw and ran for a combined 6 touchdowns in a win over Bucknell.
 He had 2,831 passing yards for 22 touchdowns in the season.

-2019 (baseball)

 He made a return to baseball in 2019 after not playing since 2014.
 He played in 44 games with 38 starts.